jbarroso/clean-code/README.md

 We create functions to decompose a larger concept (the name of the function) into a set of steps at the next level of abstraction.

 ## Sections within Functions
-A function that is divided into section will be probably doing more than one thing
+**A function that is divided into section will be probably doing more than one thing.**

 ## One Level of Abstraction per Function
-Don't mix level of abstraction in a function.
-This is always confusing and will bring you a broken window effect.
+Don't mix levels of abstraction in a function.
+It gets harder to tell whether a particular expression is important of a small detail.

 ## Reading Code from Top to Bottom: The Stepdown Rule
-Write code like if was a top-down set of TO-paragraphs.
+Write code like a top-down set of TO-paragraphs where each paragraph provides further instructions on the one before it.
+TO build the page we include setups then include the test page.
+TO include setups we include the suite setup if this is a suite.
+TO include the suite setup...

 ## Switch Statements
 Switch statements always do N things.